maddy-foley/birdinglogs/README.md

 ### Prerequisites
 You will need:
-- latest version of node.js
+- node.js (latest version)
-- docker on your local machine
+- docker
 - a clone of this repository
 - some command line knowledge
 <p align="right"><a href="#readme-top">:whale: back to top</a></p>